-- 19A.3.6 G (1) In the appropriate regulator's view: - (a) a firm's staff includes its employees;
+- 19A.3.6 G (1) In the appropriate regulator's view: - (a) a firm's staff includes its employees; - (b) a person who performs a significant influence function for, or is a senior manager of, a firm would normally be expected to be part of the firm's Remuneration Code staff;

-- (b) a person who performs a significant influence function for, or is a senior manager of, a firm would normally be expected to be part of the firm's Remuneration Code staff; - the table in (2) provides a non-exhaustive list of examples of key (c) positions that should, subject to (d), be within a firm's definition of staff who are risk takers; - firms should consider how the examples in the table in (2) apply (d) in relation to their own organisational structure (as the description of suggested business lines in the first row may be most appropriate to a firm which deals on its own account to a significant extent); - firms may find it useful to set their own metrics to identify their (e) risk takers based, for example, on trading limits; and - a firm should treat a person as being Remuneration Code staff in (f) relation to remuneration in respect of a given performance year if they were Remuneration Code staff for any part of that year.
+- (c) the table in (2) provides a non-exhaustive list of examples of key positions that should, subject to (d), be within a firm's definition of staff who are risk takers; - (d) firms should consider how the examples in the table in (2) apply in relation to their own organisational structure (as the description of suggested business lines in the first row may be most appropriate to a firm which deals on its own account to a significant extent); - (e) firms may find it useful to set their own metrics to identify their risk takers based, for example, on trading limits; and - (f) a firm should treat a person as being Remuneration Code staff in relation to remuneration in respect of a given performance year if they were Remuneration Code staff for any part of that year.

 [Note: The FSA gave guidance on the application of particular rules on remuneration structures in relation to individuals who are Remuneration Code staff for only part of a given performance year.
-This guidance has been adopted by the FCA and is available in the FCA website at www.fca.org.uk/your-fca/documents/finalisedguidance/remuneration-code]
+This guidance has been adopted by the FCA and is available in the FCA website at www.fca.org.uk/your-fca/documents/finalised-guidance/remuneration-code]

-2) High-level category Suggested business lines

-Heads of significant business lines Fixed income

-(including regional heads) and any individuals or groups within their Foreign exchange

-control who have a material impact Commodities

-on the firm's risk profile Securitisation

-Sales areas

-Investment banking (including mergers and acquisitions advisory)

-Commercial banking

-Equities

-Structured finance

-Lending quality

-Trading areas

-Research
+(2) High-level category Suggested business lines Heads of significant ousiness lines including regional reads) and any ndividuals or groups within their control who have a material mpact on the firm 's isk profile Fixed income Foreign exchange Commodities Securitisation Sales areas Investment banking (including mergers and acquisitions advisory) Commercial banking Equities Structured finance Lending quality Trading areas Research Heads of support and control functions and other individuals within their control Credit / market / operational risk Legal Treasury controls